dotnet/csharplang/proposals/first-class-span-types.md

 ```

 > [!WARNING]
-> Because the betterness rule is gated on `LangVersion >= 13`,
+> Because the betterness rule is gated on `LangVersion >= 14`,
-> API authors cannot add such new overloads if they want to keep supporting users on `LangVersion <= 12`.
+> API authors cannot add such new overloads if they want to keep supporting users on `LangVersion <= 13`.
 > For example, if .NET 9 BCL introduces such overloads, users that upgrade to `net9.0` TFM but stay on lower LangVersion
-> will get ambiguity errors for existing code, unless BCL also applies
+> will get ambiguity errors for existing code.
-> [the new `OverloadResolutionPriorityAttribute`][overload-resolution-priority].
 > See also [an open question](#unrestricted-betterness-rule) below.

 ### Type inference